Skip to main content

 Roast sweet potatoes

-Toss sweet potato cubes with olive oil and your favorite herbs, then roast until golden for a warming, easy side dish that complements any autumn meal.
+Toss sweet potato cubes with olive oil and a few simple herbs, then roast until golden.

 Blend pumpkin into soups